 In early sobriety, I was told that I had to get on my knees and pray to God to be relieved of the urge to drink, even if I didn’t believe in God.
 I did and I seem not to have the urge to drink just for today, some years later.

 Then I went and dabbled in the scientific underpinnings of how AA might work.
-I produced the notion that AA worked by helping me activate my Parasympathetic Nervous System (PSNS) and feeling serene by taking humbling actions instead of living in my eg0-centric Sympathetic Nervous System (SNS) and feeling angry, fearful, and disconnected (Mudie ,2021?)
+I produced the notion that AA worked by helping me activate my Parasympathetic Nervous System (PSNS) and feeling serene by taking humbling actions instead of living in my eg0-centric Sympathetic Nervous System (SNS) and feeling angry, fearful, and disconnected (Mudie ,2021?).
+An overview of this theory can be found here.

 Do you think that if I start getting on my knees again and asking God for help, (a humbling action), I might calm down some more?
 Will this activate my PSNS some more and help me feel calmer and more peaceful, accepting, and loving and less likely to drink)?
 Less likely to have to eat added sugar, my current active addiction.